Engineering Advisory Council - Active

 He received his BS in Chemical Engineering from Purdue in 1974 and his PhD in Chemical Engineering in 1978 from the University of Wisconsin Madison.
 In 2001, Dr. Ihlenfeld received the Outstanding Chemical Engineering Award and also the Distinguished Engineering Alumni Award from Purdue.
 He received the Distinguished Service Citation from the College of Engineering, University of Wisconsin-Madison in 2004.

 Dr. Ihlenfeld is currently serving on the Board of Directors for Celanese Corporation.
 He is a member of the Industrial Advisory Board, College of Engineering, University of Wisconsin-Madison and has previously served on the Board of Chemical Sciences and Technology (BCST) of the National Academy of Sciences.
-His interests include cross cultural collaboration and leadership effectiveness, building global competitiveness and encouragement of STEM education.
+He also chairs the Visiting Committee of the Department of Chemical and Biological Engineering at UW-Madison and is a member of the Board of Directors of the Minnesota Orchestral Association.
+His interests include cross leadership effectiveness, building global competitiveness and encouragement of STEM education.
 Dr. Ihlenfeld and his wife, Cynthia, currently reside in the Twin Cities where they enjoy the arts and travel.